The ultimate guide to business travel management

-With this complete guide of business travel management, you’ll get the whole overview of not only how to get started, but also how to reorganize or modernize your travel program.
+With this complete guide of business travel management, you’ll get the whole overview of not only how to get started, but also how to reorganise or modernise your travel programme.

-Business travel is important to your organization's business interests.
+Business travel is important to your organisation’s business interests.
 It gives your company a chance to make a face-to-face impact with customers and partners worldwide.